LakshmiLikhita/Fetch-DATakehomeTest-FT/README.md

 associated with it.
 It also contains bonus points, points earned and their corresponding reasons.

 **First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model** I used MySQL Workbench to draw the ER Diagram.
+The Given ERD is in 2NF (Second normalised form) which is one of the best practises used in designing an ERD.
 - Each user may have different receipts.
 So one user id in Users table will have multiple receipt ids in receipts table.
 So, I mapped **"One to many"**  relationship between Users and Receipts table.
 - Since receipts table had a column which has multiple values and it shows that the receipts table is not in **1Nf (First normalisation)**,I divided the receipts table into Receipt_Items which has data related to Receipt Items.
 Since one receipt may have many items in it, I mapped **"One to many"** relationship between Receipts and Receipt_Items table.
 - Each brand can be available in many receipts, so I mapped **"One to many"** relationship between brands and Receipt_Items table.